 Human subjects: The study was approved by all the institutions involved.
 All participants gave informed consent for the study and the study was approved by the agence de Biomedecine (reference number PFS12-002).

-- Andrew Deans, Reviewing Editor, St Vincent's Institute of Medical Research, Australia
+- Andrew Deans, St Vincent's Institute of Medical Research, Australia

 © 2017, Fouquet et al.